 *Never use public computers or public internet connections when performing online transactions.
 Computers at internet cafes or libraries can have their hardware or software tweaked to steal information.

 *To prevent your classified information from being stolen from your computer or smartphones, invest in updated versions of the latest anti-virus and anti-malware programs.
 This will ensure that cybercriminals do not get your system.

 *Keep an eye out for security vulnerabilities on your computer.
 Ensure that your web browser and operating system are up-to-date.
 Cybercriminals have created malware that can manipulate your operating systems and web browsers to steal financial data.
 You should run the systems security optimizer to fix such vulnerabilities.

 *Another important step towards saving yourself from scams is by not exposing your account details.
 When doing online transactions, it’s always safer to shop with credit cards than with debit cards.
 Credit cards come with a spending limit and fraudulent charge disputes can be easier to handle.
 On the other hand, if money is taken out from a debit card, it isn’t possible to recover it back.
 These days, online shopping cards with limited amounts are available that reduce your exposure.

 *The smarter way towards online shopping is to go with reputed websites only.
+Big brands, like Macys for instance, will have a lot more reason to protect your details than an unknown, smaller brand.
+Plus, you can also find discount codes quite often for these brands on sites like Raise, which makes using them even more of a good choice.
 Such websites usually use security features for making payments.
 Making online payment transactions through such websites will ensure that your financial details remain safe.

 *One of the most important tips when making online transactions is to use a secured connection.
 When using a secured connection, the URL will begin with https:// while others might just appear as http://.
 Also, ensure that there is a padlock symbol showing up in the URL of the payment portal.